 What is a corner tub?

-Just like it sounds, a corner tub fits into the corner of your bathroom.
-It’s larger than a standard tub and can hold more than one for twice the fun!
+Just like it sounds, a corner tub fits into the corner of a bathroom.
+It’s larger than a standard tub and can hold more than one person.
+Unlike an alcove tub which is fixed to the walls on 3 sides, the rectangular corner tub is flush to the walls on 2 sides.
+Most corner tubs have 3 or 5 sides.

 Size & Shape